anirudhkottayil/tracker/README.md

 Every session is a timestamped row in a local SQLite database; the period flags resolve to a date range and query it, grouped by topic.
 That database lives in a folder synced across machines with Syncthing — not a hosted service, just two machines agreeing on one file.
-The full reasoning behind the schema, the sync strategy, and everything considered and dropped along the way lives in `DESIGN.md`.

 ## Data

 The database is `~/.local/share/tracker/db/tracker.db` — this is the folder to point Syncthing at.
-The file that tracks whether a session is currently running lives outside that folder on purpose, and is never synced; see `DESIGN.md` §7.3 for why.